 Students/Families in grades K-2 can reach out to their teachers to ask questions about their work by posting their questions in their Seesaw journal.
 Students/Families in grades 3-8 can reach out to their teachers with any questions about their work through Schoology.
 Families may also use email to communicate questions.

-When does quarantine/isolation education begin for a student?
+When does exclusion/isolation education begin for a student?

-Teachers will have one full school day from the nurse's original notification to the family and building health care team to prepare for the student's quarantine/isolation education.
+Teachers will have one full school day from the nurse's original notification to the family and building health care team to prepare for the student's exclusion/isolation education.

 Why this plan?

 This plan provides students with access to continuity of education.
-Much like the students sitting in the room, the student receiving quarantine/isolation education can listen to the direct instruction of the core content.
-Furthermore, much like the students sitting in the room, the student receiving quarantine/isolation education can complete independent work (off Zoom) following the direct instruction.
+Much like the students sitting in the room, the student receiving exclusion/isolation education can listen to the direct instruction of the core content.
+Furthermore, much like the students sitting in the room, the student receiving exclusion/isolation education can complete independent work (off Zoom) following the direct instruction.